Joni Mitchell: Early life and education

-Born Roberta Joan Anderson on November 7, 1943, in Fort Macleod, Alberta, Mitchell is the daughter of Myrtle Marguerite (née McKee) and William Andrew Anderson.
-Her mother's ancestors were Scottish and Irish; her father was from a Norwegian family that may have had some Sámi ancestry.
+Roberta Joan Anderson was born on November 7, 1943, in Fort Macleod, Alberta to Myrtle Marguerite (née McKee) and William Andrew Anderson.
+Her mother's ancestors were Scottish and Irish; her father was from a Norwegian family that may have had some Sámi ancestry, according to one family member.
+However, Norwegian genealogist Arnfrid Mæland disputes this claim, saying that the family tree has no Sámi lineage dating back to the 1600s.
 Her mother was a teacher.
 Her father was a Royal Canadian Air Force flight lieutenant who instructed new pilots at RCAF Station Fort Macleod.
 During World War II, she moved with her parents to various bases in western Canada.
 After the war ended, her father worked as a grocer and her family moved to Saskatchewan, living in Maidstone and North Battleford.
 She later sang about her small-town upbringing in several of her songs, including "Song for Sharon".

 Mitchell contracted polio at age nine and was hospitalized for weeks.
-She also started smoking that year, but denies that smoking has affected her voice.
+She also started smoking that year, but denies that smoking affected her voice.

+A plaque along the South Saskatchewan River in Saskatoon commemorates her upbringing in the city and the waterway's inspiration for her 1971 song "River".

 She moved with her family to Saskatoon, which she considers her hometown, at age 11.
 Mitchell struggled at school; her main interest was painting.
 During this time she briefly studied classical piano.
 She focused on her creative talent and considered a singing or dancing career for the first time.
 One unconventional teacher, Arthur Kratzmann, made an impact on her, stimulating her to write poetry; her first album includes a dedication to him.
-She dropped out of school in grade 12 (resuming her studies later) and hung out downtown with a rowdy set until she decided that she was getting too close to the criminal world.
+She dropped out of school in grade 12 (the final year of high school) resuming her studies later, and hung out downtown with a rowdy set until she decided that she was getting too close to the criminal world.